 Career Pathway to Electrical Initiative

-The students who put forward an expression of interest were interviewed and undertook safety training to prepare for working on live building sites.
-The final four students commenced workplacement in September and we are happy to report that a Wirreanda student will commence an apprenticeship with CME in 2019.
-The other students who will complete their studies in 2019 have been invited back to CME for workplacement and to help support them to get into the industry.
+The other students who will complete their studies in 2019 are invited back to CME for workplacement and to help support them to get into the industry.

 Left: Katja Gubbins CITB Field Officer with the four workplacement students.
 Right: Chris Mattner Managing Director of CME Group.